JovonLim/capstone/README.md

 The Tracker was designed using ReactJS for the frontend, with Django REST API for the backend.

 ## Distinctiveness and Complexity
+For distinctiveness, I believe my project is completely different from the previous projects since it serves users individually, which is not comparable to a social network, e-commerce site nor email client where users have to interact with one another.
+Instead, its purpose is for users to keep track and manage their finances better via a user-friendly and responsive UI.

+Furthermore, while most of the previous projects have basic CRUD features, it didn't really make use of the data apart from displaying it as it is.
+In my Transaction Tracker, existing transactions affect the amount of the user's remaining budget and current account balance, which can influence their future spending habits.

+The transactions' data is also used to plot pie charts and line graphs to provide better visual representation of the users' transaction habits.

 ## Source Files
-- `capstone` Directory: Core Django Application
+- `capstone` directory: Core Django Application
   - `init.py`: Empty file that serves as an indicator to Python that the directory is a Python package.
   - `asgi.py`: ASGI config.
   - `settings.py`: Contains the settings for the core django application.
   - `urls.py`: Handles all the urls of the web application.
   - `wsgi.py`: WSGI config.

-- `frontend` Directory: Frontend application created using react-create-app
+- `frontend` directory: Frontend application created using react-create-app
-    - `src` Directory: Source Code for the react application
+    - `src` directory: Source Code for the react application
-      - `components` Directory: Source Code for components that are part of the differnet pages
+      - `components` directory: Source Code for components that are part of the different pages
         - `Budget.js`: Handles the add/update of monthly budget and the calculation of the remaining budget.
         - `FilterOptions.js`: Handles the filter form and setting filters for the transactions.
         - `LogoutBtn.js`: Handles the logout button on the navbar and clears the localStorage items.
         - `Navbar.js`: Handles the navigation bar on the top, setting navigation paths for the React Router.
         - `Statistics.js`: Handles the generation of statistics in the Profile page.
         - `UserForm.js`: Handles the user form for register/login.
-      - `pages` Directory: Source Code for pages that render when a user clicks the link on the navbar.
+      - `pages` directory: Source Code for pages that render when a user clicks the link on the navbar.
         - `Home.js`: If a user is not logged in, displays a welcome message and ask the user to register, else displays a message to tell user to visit the transactions and profile page.
         - `Login.js`: Displays the user form that is used to authenticate the user in the web application.
         - `NotFound.js`: Displays a 404 Error if the user tried to enter an invalid path in the address bar.
         - `Profile.js`: Displays the profile page of the user, with statistics and budget setting.